José Feliciano: 2000s

-Jose Feliciano was presented the 2000 Grammy Legend Award at the 42nd Annual Grammy Awards, as well as performed the theme song "Behind the Mask" for the television series Queen of Swords also in 2000.
+José Feliciano was presented the 2000 Grammy Legend Award at the 42nd Annual Grammy Awards, as well as performed the theme song "Behind the Mask" for the television series Queen of Swords also in 2000.

-In 2000 Guitarra Mía, a special tribute to Feliciano, was produced by the Banco Popular de Puerto Rico and aired both in Puerto Rico and in the US.
+In 2000, Guitarra Mía, a special tribute to Feliciano, was produced by the Banco Popular de Puerto Rico and aired both in Puerto Rico and in the US.
 This television special (and its soundtrack) featured Feliciano and many Puerto Rican and international stars singing some of his most famous songs, along with his personal favorites from other artists.
 It was first aired in December 2000, just 2 days after his mother died unexpectedly from a heart attack.
 The special's final scenes featured her giving her son a standing ovation, recorded for the occasion a month before.

 On December 6, 2006, Feliciano's Spanish album, José Feliciano y Amigos, was released by Universal Records, featuring Feliciano in duets with other Latin American stars including Luis Fonsi, Lupillo Rivera, Luciano Pereyra, Rudy Pérez, Cristian Castro, Marc Anthony, Ramón Ayala, Alicia Villarreal, Ricardo Montaner, and Raúl di Blasio.
 A special edition was later released, featuring Ana Gabriel and Gloria Estefan.

 In 2007, Feliciano released an album called Soundtrax of My Life, the first English-language album completely self-penned.

 On October 16, 2007, Feliciano appeared on the Late Show with David Letterman to perform "Old Turkey Buzzard", the theme song from Mackenna's Gold.
 For several months prior, Letterman had been using a clip from the movie and song as a running gag.

 In 2008, Feliciano, a practicing Roman Catholic, performed at the Papal Mass at Yankee Stadium in New York.

-In 2009, Jose was awarded his 7th Grammy for the album Señor Bolero.
+In 2009, José was awarded his 7th Grammy for the album Señor Bolero.